Greater-London-Authority/webhook-deployer/README.md

     ./webhook-deployer webhook-config.json >> ./webhooks.log 2>&1

-You may want to prxy requests with a server such as nginx.
+You may want to proxy requests with a server such as nginx.

 ### Configuring deployment for a repository

 #### On GitHub

-You will need to ctreat a YAML file in the `.github/workflows` diectory of your repo.
+You will need to create a YAML file in the `.github/workflows` diectory of your repo.
 Here is an example

 ```yaml